Click on contents option to jump down to relevant section, or scroll down for whole document.

 Graduate students who have particular interests or projects may arrange with some faculty member to receive direction and credit for their work.
 The mechanism for this is PHY 5909 (Directed Individual Study).
 The credit hours obtained can be used to satisfy course load and graduation requirements.

 A Directed Individual Study course may be used to do extended research or reading on a particular topic or in a particular field of Physics.
-A student desiring to register for Directed Individual Study must find a faculty member willing to direct him or her and discuss the proposed topic or area before registering for PHY 5909.
-A student should have a fairly complete idea about what he or she would like to accomplish before his or her conference with the faculty member.
+A student desiring to register for Directed Individual Study must find a faculty member willing to direct them and discuss the proposed topic or area before registering for PHY 5909.
+A student should have a fairly complete idea about what they would like to accomplish before their conference with the faculty member.
 The methods of handling a Directed Individual Study vary, and are worked out between the faculty member and the student.
 Some faculty members require a weekly conference, others prefer written reports, or conferences on a less frequent basis.

 Students will be afforded seating privileges after registration on a space available basis with permission of the instructor.
 Regular class attendance is expected of all those granted seating privilege, but students are not required to do written work unless a special arrangement is made between the student and instructor.
 Regular registration fees are required for those given seating privileges.
-A Seating Privilege form can be obtained from the Registrar's Office.
-The form must be signed by the instructor, payment of fees made at the Bursar's Office, and the form returned to the Registrar's Office.
-There are no tuition waivers for audit courses.
+The Audit Registration form and instructions are located here.

 The classroom phase of the graduate program is designed to introduce students to the basic conceptual tools used in physics and to acquaint them with a variety of research areas.